Sunnyshin0824/sunnyshin_portfolio/README.md

 <h3 align="left">  I'm a full-time program manager at Airbnb and a part-time student who is enthusiastic about data analytics and applied machine learning. </h3>

-<h4 align="left"> I have a passion for exploring, analyzing and drawing insights from data.
-My skills in statistics, machine learning, and data visualization help me to uncover hidden patterns, make accurate predictions and communicate findings in a clear and meaningful way. </h4>
+<h4 align="left"> I have a strong passion for delving into data, extracting valuable insights, and communicating these findings effectively.
+My expertise in business analytics, machine learning, and data visualization empowers me to unearth patterns, make predictions, and convey these discoveries in a comprehensible and impactful manner. </h4>

 ---
 <!-- credits for gif https://imgur.com/OOpRj -->
 <img align="right" height="150" width="210" src="data.gif">

-- 🔭 **I’m currently working on:** ML models
+- 🔭 **I’m currently working on:** exploring different machine learning models and techniques
-- 🌱 **I’m currently learning:** data science and applied machine learning
+- 🌱 **I’m currently learning:** business analytics and machine learning at scale
 - 👯 **I’m currently completing a degree in:** Master of Information and Data Science at UC Berkeley
-- 💬 **Ask me about:** data science, taxes/accounting, Shiba Inus
+- ⭐ **I'm expecting to graduate in:** May 2024!
-- ⚡ **Hobbies:** running, hiking, pet my dogs
+- 💬 **Hobbies:** running, hiking, petting my dogs, hanging out with friends in PNW weather
 - 😄 **Pronouns:** she/her

 ---

-<h4 align="left">  In this portfolio, you will find examples of my data science projects, demonstrating my ability to work with diverse datasets and create impactful solutions.
-Whether it's building predictive models or designing interactive dashboards, I strive to make data-driven decisions accessible and actionable. </h4>
+<h4 align="left">  Within this portfolio, you will discover a collection of my data science projects, showcasing my proficiency in handling varied datasets and crafting impactful solutions.
+Whether I'm constructing predictive models or crafting interactive dashboards, my objective is to render data-driven insights accessible and actionable, empowering informed decision-making. </h4>